themaplelab/swan/README.md

 ### Client

 There is currently no ready dataflow client for SWAN.
-However, you can use `driver.jar` to parse, translate, and combine the dumped SIL modules.
+However, you can use `driver.jar` to parse, translate, and combine the modules.

 ```
 java -jar driver.jar swan-dir/
 ```

 You can use `-h` to view driver options.
 You can use `-d` and view the generated IRs inside of `swan-dir/debug/`.
-The caching (`-c`) option is currently experimental.
+The caching option `-c` is currently experimental.
 We are investigating ways of making subsequent SIL consumption faster.

 ## Developing